 “Beware of the scribes – who like walking around in long robes receiving respect in the marketplaces.
 And have the important seats in the synagogues and the places of honor at the feasts – yet they forcibly appropriate widows’ households and for appearances’ sake offer lengthy prayers.
 They will receive the greatest consequences.”
 (Mark 12:38-40)

-Jesus is speaking about a matter that was not just a problem during Jesus time.
-It is also a problem now among those sectarian institutions and their teachers that claim to be representing Jesus today.
+Jesus is speaking about a matter that was not just a problem during Jesus' time.
+It is also a problem now even among some who claim to be representing Jesus today.

 All of these positions held in the Temple at that time were paid positions.
 They were each paid a stipend or salary from the temple.
 They were also often given housing - or paid enough to provide their own housing.